abdanar/abdanar.github.io/_pages/home.md

   - /home.html
 ---

-I am in the final semester of my undergraduate studies.
-My final exams end on June 10.
 I am waiting for the results of my graduate applications.
 Wish me luck!

 <!---
 My schedule for the spring semester is as follows: